ibm-cloud-docs/EventStreams/eventstreams155.md

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/services/EventStreams?topic=eventstreams-at_events).

 You can find out more about using {{site.data.keyword.keymanagementserviceshort}} in the [Getting Started tutorial ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-getting-started-tutorial){:new_window}.

+## Switching away from using customer-managed encryption
+{: #stop_customer_encryption}

+If you no longer want to use customer-managed encryption after enabling it for an {{site.data.keyword.messagehub}} instance:
+* Delete your customer-managed key
+* Provision a new instance of {{site.data.keyword.messagehub}}

 <!--
 You can use bring-your-own-key (BYOK) customer-managed encryption keys using [{{site.data.keyword.keymanagementservicefull}}